-The more powerful your crowdfunding campaign story, and the more effectively you tell it, the more successful your campaign will be.
-Telling an effective story within the context of a crowdfunding campaign presents unique challenges.
+The more powerful your fundraiser story, and the more effectively you tell it, the more successful your fundraiser will be.
+Telling an effective story within the context of a fundraiser presents unique challenges.
 Here’s how to develop and express your story to make it shine.

 - Break it up.
 Paragraphs and bullet points work wonders when trying to make something easier to read and understand.

 - Bold, underline, italicize when you’re trying to drive your most important points home.